aquasecurity/deployments/server/kubernetes_and_openshift/manifests/README.md

 ## Overview
-Aqua product deployment in a Kubernetes cluster begins with deployment of the server, by using multiple manifest yaml files.
+Aqua self-hosted Enterprise product deployment in a Kubernetes cluster begins with deployment of the server, by using multiple manifest yaml files.
 This component includes the server itself, its UI (console), the Aqua Gateway, and database (DB).
 You can optionally deploy one or multiple other Aqua components later, as required.

 This repository shows all the directories and manifest yaml files required to deploy the Aqua server component on the following Kubernetes platforms:
 * Kubernetes